-At Carolina Health and Hearing, we are proud to offer a complete spectrum of speech and language services, including diagnostics and therapies.
-Our speech therapists are trained to work with children as well as adults, and speech therapies are conducted in a relaxed and comfortable environment such as your home, school or office.
+At Carolina Health and Hearing, we are proud to offer a variety of speech-language services for teenagers and adults.
+Sessions are conducted in office, in a relaxed and comfortable environment.
 We believe successful communication is essential to leading a happy and healthy life.
-It is our goal to help every patient better interact with their world by improving their speech and communication skills through speech therapy sessions.
+It is our goal to help every patient improve his or her quality of life with effective and efficient completion of communication activities of daily living.

 Social Communication Therapies